TheNexusCity/NexusEngine/README.md

 # Nexus Engine
-Official fork of XREngine for The Nexus by the original creator of XREngine.
+Official fork of XREngine for The Nexus by the creator of XREngine.
 Web3-enabled, ethically run, interoperability focused, always free and open source.

 **Your own sandbox in the Metaverse.
 Take what you need, or launch the full stack.**